ricsanfre/pi-cluster/docs/_docs/service-mesh.md

 Meshing Ingress NGINX is simpler.
 It can be meshed normally, it does not require the ingress mode annotation.

+In order to integrate NGIN with Linkerd the following must be done:

+1. Ingress NGINX must be meshed.
+Meshing Ingress NGINX is simpler than Traefik.
+It can be meshed normally using `linkerd.io/inject: enabled` annotation, it does not require the ingress mode annotation (`linkerd.io/inject: ingress`) like Traefik

 If using the ingress-nginx Helm chart, note that the namespace containing the ingress controller should NOT be annotated with `linkerd.io/inject: enabled`.
 Instead, only Deployment resource need to be annotated.
 The reason is because this Helm chart defines (among other things) other Kubernetes resources (short-lived pod) that cannot be meshed.

 The following values.yml file need to be provided to ingress-nginx helm chart, so ingress-nginx is meshed.